Submarine Base (film)

-Submarine Base is a 1943 American film directed by Albert H. Kelley for Producers Releasing Corporation.
-The working title was Raiders of the Pacific.
+Submarine Base is a 1943 American war film directed by Albert H. Kelley for Producers Releasing Corporation.
+Its working title was Raiders of the Pacific.

 Plot

-Ship engineer Jim Taggert is rescued from a torpedoed tramp steamer by Joe Morgan, an American gangster that found New York too hot for him, and has become a fisherman operating from an out-of-the-way island off of the coast of South America.
+Ship engineer Jim Taggert is rescued from a torpedoed tramp steamer by Joe Morgan, an American gangster who found New York too hot for him, and has become a fisherman operating from an out-of-the-way island off of the coast of South America.
 Morgan makes his headquarters at the Halfway House run by the parents of Maria Styx as a bar and dance resort catering to the planters and traders of the island.
 Taggert finds himself practically a prisoner along with a group of American girls acting as entertainers at the resort.
 Taggert shadows Morgan in his activities in a remote cove and finds that Morgan is supplying German U-boat commanders with torpedoes, but does not know that Morgan has rigged the torpedoes with clock devices that explode when at sea and sinks the U-boats.